 - a.
-By posting at the at the office of the Superintendent of Schools; and - b.
+By posting at the office of the Superintendent of Schools; and - b.
 By mail to all persons who have made requests of the Board for advance notice of its meetings.

 Emergency Meetings.
-The Superintendent shall notify at least one (1) newspaper of general circulation in the District of the time, date, place and purpose of an emergency meeting.
+The Superintendent shall either notify at least one newspaper of general circulation in the District of the time, date, place and purpose of an emergency meeting or publish the time, date, place, and purpose of an emergency meeting or on the publicly accessible website designated by Bay County for the publication of legal notices and advertisements found at http://publicnoticesbaycountyfl.gov/.